0xDevCult/workshop-fun/README.md

 - Receive exclusive workshop completion NFT after the session
 - Verifiable proof of participation for your portfolio/resume

-The workshop facilitator must show the dApp UI on the projector and invite students to register before they begin their workshop.
+Before they begin the workshop, the facilitator must show the dApp UI on the projector and invite students to register during the course of the workshop.
+This will allow participants to learn how to create a wallet, get testnet tokens and see a working dApp in action if they haven't already.

 Note: there is an intentional flaw in the contract code which at the end of the workshop the facilitator must point out.